 Communication within the agency occurs daily with an intranet morning report, which indicates employees who are out of the office for the day or traveling, program and administrative information.
 The agency distributes the e-mail to approximately 70% of the workforce.
-The agency distributes Tree Country SC, the agency bulletin, to all employees.
-Previously, the agency sent the bulletin by email or regular mail.
-However, due to staff reductions and budget cuts, in FY 11 the agency did not send the bulletin by regular mail.
-Supervisors are now responsible for communicating information to employees without internet access.
-The bulletin captures department updates, highlights of agency information, or employees, agency history, etc. The senior management conducts monthly employee meetings with program and department managers.
+The agency distributes Tree Country SC, the agency bulletin, to all employees semi-monthly via e-mail.
+Due to staff reductions and budget cuts in recent years, supervisors are responsible for communicating information to employees without e-mail access.
+The bulletin captures department updates, highlights of agency information, or employees, agency history, etc. The senior management conducts bi-monthly employee meetings with program and department managers.
 The agenda for the meeting includes program updates, changes, problems and lessons learned.
 The program and department managers communicate the information to their respective employee groups or departments.
 The firefighters hold monthly meetings to exchange administrative information and any job specific discussions.
 In addition, specific programs or departments have regularly scheduled meetings on a quarterly basis.
-In addition to meetings, portable radios, pagers, cell phones and dispatch calls/messages are communication methods utilized.
+In addition to meetings, portable radios, cell phones and dispatch calls/messages are communication methods utilized.

 Some specific formal methods of knowledge/skills/best practice sharing include fire reviews, annual fireline refresher sessions, training and safety council, and program manager meetings.
 When appropriate, the agency utilizes conference call meetings to discuss specific procedural or fact-finding items.
 The agency also conducts internal self-assessments for forest protection and forest management activities.
 In addition, several employees are instructors for established training programs.
-Employees, who are Certified Public Manager participants, share project information results.
+Employees, who are CPM participants, share project information results.